Formation Climates

 What the Forests Reveal

 Each forest asks concrete questions.
 What does this world teach people to notice?
 What does it teach them to ignore?
 What fruit does it normalize?
 What quiet gospel does it preach?
-How does Christ expose and reorder it?
+How might Christ expose and reorder it?

 The Forests

-Each forest below names a way the world trains us to see, long before we realize we’ve agreed with it.
+Each forest below names a way the world trains us to see, often long before we realize how deeply we have started to trust it.

 Enter slowly.
 Listen to the weather.
 Notice what feels familiar, persuasive, or strangely safe.